att/sessionOffload/doc/SequenceDiagrams.md

 ## Introduction
 The Open Offload API can be used for session offload in a Disaggregated Scaleable Firewall (DSFW) Application.
-This page will show the use of the API in the context of the DSFW to help explain its constiuent parts.
+This page will show the use of the API in the context of the DSFW to help explain its constituent parts.

 ## High Level Architecture